 One of the best ways to find an experienced trial lawyer is to read some of the books or articles they have published in their field of practice.
 Arguably there is no better evidence of a lawyer’s authority and expertise in a given subject.

 Has the lawyer written anything that has been published for legal conferences or journals?
-If the lawyer has been asked to present at conferences to teach other lawyers, this is a sign of respect that the legal community has for his or her skills and experience.
+If the lawyer has been asked to present at conferences to teach other lawyer, this is a sign of respect that the legal community has for his or her skills and experience.

 Ask every lawyer you talk to if they can provide a copy of the books or articles they have published or presented before you meet with them so you can find out more about their qualifications and experience.